kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - As Canderous:
   - Move in front of middle door
   - *Stims: Use Adrenal Alacrity*
-    - Use this stim only if you have at least 2 remaining
+    - Use this stim only if you have at least 2 remaining beforehand
+    - We need one Alacrity for Manaan's underwater sections
 - Once both consoles are hacked, swap to T3 and Deactivate Solo Mode
 - As Canderous, move forward through both doors
 - [Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) to skip short CS